DevanshL/Machine-Learning/SVR/readme.md

-# Support Vector Regression (SVR) from Scratch
+# Support Vector Regression (SVR)

-This project extends the implementation to demonstrate Support Vector Regression (SVR) from scratch using Python.
+This project extends the implementation to demonstrate Support Vector Regression (SVR) using Python.
 The code includes a custom implementation of the SVR class and visualization using matplotlib.

 ## Files